Zudoku

 Note the two instances (their UUIDs) under the instances field.
 You're now load balancing across 2 NGINX instances!

-Currently it's not possible to set the service's name via kraft cloud deploy.
-If you'd like to set the service's name, first use the kraft cloud service command to create the service, and then use the --service flag of kraft cloud deploy to attach the instance being created to the service, as outlined in this guide
+Currently it's impossible to set the service's name via kraft cloud deploy.
+If you'd like to set the service's name, first use the kraft cloud service command to create the service.
+You can use the --service flag of kraft cloud deploy to attach the instance to the service, as outlined in this guide

-If you want to make sure that no existing connections are dropped when stopping an instance, use UKC's draining feature by stopping an instance through kraft cloud instance stop -w TIMEOUT_MS
+If you want to ensure that no existing connections get dropped when stopping an instance, use Unikraft Cloud's draining feature by stopping an instance through kraft cloud instance stop -w <TIMEOUT_MS>

 The load balancing algorithm is a variant of least_conn.
-For every instance, we track the number of current in-flight TCP connections (if in tcp mode) or requests (if in http mode).
+For every instance, the number of current in-flight TCP connections (if in tcp mode) or requests (if in http mode).

-To select an instance, we go over all instances in the service and find the set of instances that have the least amount of in-flight requests/connections, and pick randomly from that set.
+To select an instance, the system goes over all instances in the service.
+It finds the set of instances that have the least amount of in-flight requests/connections, and picks from that set.

 Instance ID# in-flight conns